GOFUVI/hf-eolus-interpolation-toolkit/scripts/README.md

   --region Galicia \
   --temporal-start 2025-01-01T00:00:00Z \
   --temporal-end 2025-01-31T23:00:00Z

+# Add `--incremental` when you only need to append new partitions without touching the existing Items.
 ```

 To inject custom STAC metadata, provide JSON files with the structures to merge (for example `case_study/stac_overrides/item_override_example.json` for Items or `case_study/stac_overrides/collection_override_example.json` for the Collection) and pass them with `--item-overrides` / `--collection-overrides` (the merge is deep and respects standard STAC fields).